Nitish2773/face-recognition-app/README.md

-# CertifySecure: Blockchain-Integrated Student Certificate Validation App with Flutter
-## Flask-Based Face Recognition Backend
+# CertifySecure: Blockchain-Integrated Student Certificate Validation App with Flask-Based Face Recognition

 ## 🚀 Project Overview

-CertifySecure is a Flask-based face recognition system that utilizes OpenCV and Haarcascade for secure and efficient student authentication.
+CertifySecure is a Flask-based face recognition system utilizing OpenCV and Haarcascade for secure and efficient student authentication.
 This backend processes biometric authentication requests and integrates Firebase for data storage and authentication.

 ## 🔒 Key Features